Our maternity services

 Radios/CD players in rooms

-Ward 21 is a 15 bedded maternity ward providing care for women during pregnancy and following birth.
+Ward 21 is a 15 bedded maternity ward, with a mixture of side rooms and bays, providing care for women during pregnancy and following birth.
 How long you remain in hospital will depend upon your individual needs, but on average the length of stay following birth is 24-48 hours.

 On Ward 21, after the birth of your baby we welcome partners (male or female) to stay over.
+Please see our leaflet for the latest information on visiting and staying over.
 Women report finding their partner help and support following birth invaluable.
 Partners have told us that it helps assist them with the transition to family life and they feel more involved.

 Some of the side rooms have beds available for partners to stay over.
 If your partner is staying we ask they bring their own bedding and a pillow.
 We can’t make food or offer your partner meals; however the hospital does have a restaurant to purchase food.
 There is also a designated shower/washroom for partners to use.

 While on the ward, you will be cared for by midwives.
 You will also see our health care support workers who will help with day to day needs and our maternity support workers who can assist with infant feeding.
-Obstetric doctors and paediatricians will see you if needed, and the hearing screeners, physiotherapists and Bounty all visit the ward daily.
+Obstetric doctors and paediatricians will see you if needed, and the hearing screeners and physiotherapists all visit the ward daily.

 The neonatal unit (special care baby unit) provides care for babies who need special observation, monitoring, investigations and treatments.
 Babies may stay on the unit for only a few hours or up to 16 weeks depending on their age and how much care they need.